West Virginia police hold funeral for K-9 killed in action - NewsBreak

 West Virginia police hold funeral for K-9 killed in action

-CHARLESTON, W.Va.
-(AP) — Police in West Virginia’s capitol held a memorial service Thursday for a police dog who was killed in action over the weekend.
+CHARLESTON, WV (AP) — Police in West Virginia’s capital held a memorial service Thursday for a police dog who was killed in action over the weekend.

 Axel was a K-9 with the Charleston Police Department.
 His funeral was held in the Grand Hall of the Charleston Coliseum and Convention Center and was preceded by a two-hour visitation, The Charleston Gazette-Mail reported.